kbjahan/Bombify-Email-Bomber/README.md

 # Bombify-Email-Bomber
-A feature ritch email bomber with spoofer, attachment and more.
+A feature ritch email bomber with spoofer, multi smtp support and more.

 1. Compile it
 2. Run it